Shreesh0412/Employee-Management-system/README.md

         search() : To search for a specific Employee using the Employee ID.

     main.py:
-        contains the Command Line Interface
+        Contains the Command Line Interface
-        used iterative and conditional statements
+        Used iterative and conditional statements to take user's desired action and compute as requested by the user.

     emp.csv:
         Dataset in the format of Comma Separated Values.